mas-bandwidth/netcode/README.md

 netcode_server_start( server, 16 );
 ```

-When you want to connect a client, your client should hit a REST API to your backend system that returns a _connect token_.
+To connect a client, your client should hit a REST API to your backend system that returns a _connect token_.

-Using a connect token secures your server so that only clients authorized with your backend can connect.
+Using a connect token secures your server so that only clients authorized with your backend can connect:

 ```c
 netcode_client_connect( client, connect_token );